TheBdouilleur/hasthelargehadroncolliderdestroyedtheworldyet/README.md

 # Why ?
 **To spare humanity from chaos**

 I recently discovered a fabulous website, https://hasthelargehadroncolliderdestroyedtheworldyet.com that tells you if the [Large Hadron Collider](https://en.wikipedia.org/wiki/Large_Hadron_Collider) has destroyed the world yet.
-Convinced that such useful information should be more easily available to the public, I decided to rescue humanity by building this salutary application.
+Convinced that such useful information should be more easily available to the public, I decided to make the world a better place by building this salutary application.

 # Concept
 Wise humans using this application can check in realtime the status of Earth by taking a glance at their status bar.
 There, they shall find recomfort or horror, depending on the icon's color: